 (a) Books 2006-2020

-(2021 December) Rediscovering Olive Schreiner London: Routledge, in progress.
+(2022 December) Rediscovering Olive Schreiner: Decoloniality, Intersectionality and the Schreiner Theoria London: Routledge, in press.

 (2018) Olive Schreiner’s The Dawn of Civilisation & Other Unpublished Wartime Writings Ed.
 Liz Stanley, Edinburgh: X Press.
 Go to https://smile.amazon.co.uk/Olive-Schreiners-Dawn-Civilisation-Unpublished/dp/1980698406/ref=sr_1_4?ie=UTF8&qid=1527758849&sr=8-4&keywords=liz+stanley‚Äã